The Best Option For You

 Can I deduct the cost of Lasik on my taxes?

-Yes.
+Yes, in many cases.
 IRS Publication 502 specifically lists “eye surgery to treat defective vision, such as laser eye surgery” as a deductible expense.

 Make sure you check with your tax professional for your individual circumstances.
 As a general rule, you have to itemize your deductions to claim these expenses, and medical expenses are only deductible once they exceed 10% of your Adjusted Gross Income (AGI).